 Most recently, Jim served a critical role in renegotiating aspects of the Pacific Salmon Treaty.
 Time and time again, his leadership helped bridged the science gap by bringing people together not only between the two Parties but within the U.S. Delegation.

-For these and many other reasons, Phil was chosen as the 2019 recipient for the Larry Rutter Memorial Award.
-He received the award at the Commission’s 34th Annual Meeting in Vancouver, B.C., with remarks from Chairman Phil Anderson and congratulations from the many colleagues gathered to honor him.
+For these and many other reasons, Jim was chosen as the 2020 recipient for the Larry Rutter Memorial Award.
+Jim received his award at the Commission’s 35th Annual Meeting in Vancouver, B.C., with remarks from Chairman Phil Anderson and congratulations from the many colleagues gathered to honor him.